 Direction

 Always keep your eyes open.
-You will continue to pass not only wayside crosses, wayside shrines and processional altars.
-Along this route you will see numerous houses in typical Franconian style, half-timbered houses and old farm gates made of regional sandstone.
-The churches in Zeuzleben and Schraudenbach, for example, were built according to plans by Balthasar Neumann, the consummate Baroque architect.
+You will continue to pass more than just wayside crosses, wayside shrines and processional altars.
+Along this route, you will see numerous houses in typical Franconian style, half-timbered houses and old farm gates made of regional sandstone.
+The churches in Zeuzleben and Schraudenbach, for example, were built according to plans by Balthasar Neumann, who completed the Baroque style.

-From the market square, turn left into Oberes Tor and then take the second right.
-The path leads leisurely parallel to the Stängersgraben to Schraudenbach.
-About 200 m after the church of St. Jakobus in Gambachstraße, turn right into Stettbacher Straße and in Stettbach turn left into Kirschental.
-Now follow the Lachgraben to Vasbühl, from where it continues east to Egenhausen to the Franconian wayside shrine centre in St.-Johannes Straße.
+From the market square, turn left onto Oberes Tor and then take the second right again.
+The route runs comfortably parallel to the Stängersgraben to Schraudenbach.
+About 200 metres after the church of St. Jakobus in Gambachstraße, turn right into Stettbacher Straße and then left into Kirschental in Stettbach.
+Now follow the Lachgraben to Vasbühl, from where you continue eastwards to Egenhausen to the Franconian wayside shrine centre in St. Johannes Straße.

-The Franconian Wayside Shrine Centre is dedicated to the diversity of manifestations and the varied stories surrounding the approximately 600 wayside shrines in the region.
-Most of these small religious monuments were built during the Baroque period.
+The Franconian Wayside Shrine Centre is dedicated to the diversity of forms and the varied stories surrounding the 600 or so wayside shrines in the region.
+Most of these small religious monuments were created during the Baroque period.
 The Enlightenment only temporarily interrupted this tradition in Catholic Franconia.
 Today, wayside shrines are considered landmarks of the Franconian landscape.

-In order to protect and preserve their wayside shrines, ten communities with 45 localities joined forces a few years ago and founded the Franconian Wayside Shrine Centre in the old school in Egenhausen.
+In order to protect and preserve their wayside shrines, ten municipalities with 45 villages joined forces a few years ago and founded the Franconian Wayside Shrine Centre in the old school in Egenhausen.
 A reference library has been set up in its information centre.
-There is a permanent exhibition on the theme of "Faith-Art-Culture" and an open-air display on the "Technique of the Wayside Shrine" in the outdoor area.
-The basis for the processing, research and documentation of the existing wayside shrines is the wayside shrine database with hundreds of pictures and descriptions and a sorting according to places, themes and according to the period of origin from the 15th to the present 21st century.
+There is a permanent exhibition on the subject of "Faith-Art-Culture" and an open-air installation on the "Technology of the wayside shrine" in the outdoor area.
+The basis for the processing, research and documentation of the existing wayside shrines is the wayside shrine database with hundreds of pictures and descriptions and a sorting according to locations, themes and the period of origin from the 15th to the present 21st century.

-The Franconian Wayside Shrine Centre has also designed three circular cycle routes that open up the richness of the wayside shrines in the Upper Wern Valley in its villages and fields to those who are interested.
+The Franconian Wayside Shrine Centre has also designed three circular cycle routes that open up the wealth of wayside shrines in the villages and meadows of the Upper Werntal to anyone interested.

 St. Johannes-Straße 73